-My age-difference male-male romance, The Apothecary’s Garden, is receiving some lovely attention on Goodreads – and now five substantive reviews as well!
+My age-difference male-male romance, The Apothecary’s Garden, has received some truly lovely attention!
 Thank you to everyone who’s giving this one a go. ♥

 My Reviews and Ramblings: from Elisa